RSAgr/ByteBandits/README.md

 # ByteBandits - Algorand Smart Contract Assistant

 ByteBandits is a VS Code extension that enhances Algorand smart contract development with AI-powered assistance.
 It helps developers create, edit, and deploy smart contracts more efficiently on the Algorand blockchain.
+We are offering two versions of our extension :
+- LLM based (ideal for small users since the call is made through API)
+- SLM based (ideal for organizations wanting full privacy over model calls)

+Refer to this presentation for a better understanding of the project : [Canva Link](https://www.canva.com/design/DAGpI6Uph7w/Lh5caAVq_RUpfJLE3NIzIA/edit)
+Refer to this video for the live demo : [Youtube Link](https://youtu.be/e8IfH2FDAbw?si=VRnxti8MqT8Us8P4)

 ## ✨ Features

 ### Smart Contract Generation